 If you’re like most of our clients and want to lose weight so you can feel better and have more energy, your top 3 priorities should look like this:

 Strength-based workouts (e.g. bodyweight exercises or lifting weights)

 Being active, independent of exercise

-Because this is a common goal for the people we work with, our clients average 2-3 days of specific, strength-based exercise per week (with each workout lasting roughly 30 minutes) as well as 1-2 days where they find ways to stay active with what we label as “extra activity.”
+Our clients average just 2-3 days of specific, strength-based exercise per week (with each workout lasting roughly 30 minutes) as well as 1-3 days where they find intentional ways to stay active with “extra activity” (walking, gardening, playing with kids, etc.).

-It gives you a good idea of what you might need to do to accomplish your goals, but it’s still a pretty wide range.
+That gives you an idea of what you might need to do to accomplish your goals, but it’s still a pretty wide range.
 So how do you decide how much exercise YOU should do based on this?

 Don’t try to do 7 days of exercise/activity if you really only have time (or tolerance) for 3 days.
-Set a realistic starting point and see how much you can work on in your list with the time you have.
+Set a realistic starting point and see how much you can work on with the time you have.

-Use the average of 2-3 days of exercise and 1-2 days of extra activity as your starting point.
-If you’re still unsure, start on the low end, even if it’s literally just 2 exercise days.
+Use the average of 2-3 days of exercise and 1-3 days of extra activity as your starting point, but start on the low end, even if it’s literally just 2 exercise days.
 I’d rather you start too low and have room to grow than start too high and burn out.

 Setting Your Priorities